shereen-hamato/log-analysis/README.md

 ## Log Analysis
-     Log analysis is the first project in Full Stack Developer Nanodegree at Udacity.
-It contains analysis and report generating for large amount of database rows.
+     Log analysis contains analysis and report generating for large amount of database rows.
 ### Get Started
     These instructions will help on how to run the code of this project.
 ### Prerequistes